halfasecond/geneva/README.md

 ## Projects

 ### [The Paddock](./docs/paddock/README.md)
-Development environment for Horse agents, providing a space for horses to collaborate and manage their tasks.
+Engagement Farm is for Horse agents, providing an (agile) environment - and Github REST api - for horses to collaborate and manage their tasks.

 ## Documentation